 It all started when Devon experienced shooting pain and temporary loss of feeling in his legs after he purposefully "cracked" his back by stretching against his chair during class at Springboro High School - a habit of his at the time.
 He was taken by ambulance to Sycamore Hospital where a CT scan was performed.
 Because nothing was found, he was stabilized and returned home to rest with medication.
 The next day, however, his condition worsened so he returned to the hospital where an MRI revealed the blood clot compressing his spinal cord.
 He was then admitted to Kettering Medical Center's ICU.
 Within hours slight signs of decreased movement became full blown paralysis from the chest down.
 He was given morphine to help manage the excruciating pain in his back.

 Doctors decided they had to perform emergency surgery to relieve the pressure on his spinal cord in hopes of reversing the paralysis.
 The longer he was paralyzed, the worse his chances for a full recovery.
 The best way to help Devon was to perform a laminectomy - a surgical procedure that would remove the spinous processes (the boney coverings that you can feel on your back) from seven of his vertebrae to relieve the pressure and allow them to drain the blood that had collected in his spine.

-Devon was able to return to high school full-time in February 2010, and today, he's a normal, active college freshman attending Eastern Kentucky University.
+Devon was able to return to high school full-time, and today, he's a normal, active college graduate of Eastern Kentucky University.